-- Let S be the this value.
-1. - If Type(S) is not Object, then throw a TypeError exception.
-2. - 3.
-If S does not have a [[SetData]] internal data property throw a TypeError exception. - 4 If S's [[SetData]] internal data property is undefined, then throw a TypeError exception. - 5.
+- 1. Let S be the this value. - 2.
+If Type(S) is not Object, then throw a TypeError exception. - 3.
+If S does not have a [[SetData]] internal data property throw a TypeError exception. - 4.
+If S's [[SetData]] internal data property is undefined, then throw a TypeError exception. - 5.
 If IsCallable(callbackfn) is false, throw a TypeError exception. - 6.
-If this Arg was supplied, let T be this Arg; else let T be undefined.
-7 - Let entries be the List that is the value of S's [[SetData]] internal data property. - 8 Repeat for each e that is an element of entries, in original insertion order - a.
-If e is not empty, then i. - Let funcResult be the result of calling the [[Call]] internal method of callbackfn with T as thisArgument and a List containing e, e, and S as argumentsList. - ReturnIfAbrupt(funcResult). ii.
+If thisArg was supplied, let T be thisArg; else let T be undefined. - Let entries be the List that is the value of S's [[SetData]] internal data property.
+Repeat for each e that is an element of entries in original insertion order. - Repeat for each e that is an element of entries, in original insertion order - a.
+If e is not empty, then i.
+Let funcResult - Let funcResult be the result of calling the [[Call]] internal method of callbackfn with T as thisArgument and a List containing e, e, and S as argumentsList. - ii.
+ReturnIfAbrupt(funcResult). - 9.
+Return undefined.